seqeralabs/migtool/README.md

 Only requirement is that migration files follow the pattern `V99__Some_name.[sql|groovy]`, where `99` can be any integer value.

+### Patch and override files

+For each migration file that needs to be corrected a pair of `.path` and `.override` must exists.

+The behaviour will follow these rules:
+- **WHEN** file.sql exists and was executed **AND** file.patch.sql, file.override.sql pair exists -> apply patch
+- **WHEN** file.sql exists and was not executed **AND** file.patch.sql, file.override.sql pair exists -> apply override

+If for a given file there is only either a single .patch or a single .override then the tool will throw an illegal state exception stopping the migration process

 ## Get started